chaoge525/soafee_demo/documentation/yocto-layers.rst

 ^^^^^^^^^^^^^^

 Yocto layer with machine specific extensions for particular EWAOL images.
-Currently this layer extends ``n1sdp`` machine definition from ``meta-arm-bsp`` layer for EWAOL images with virtualization support.
-The ``meta-ewaol-bsp`` layer contains an additional grub configuration file with Xen boot entry and a custom kickstart ``ewaol-n1sdp-host-efidisk.wks.in`` file.
-There is also a ``xen-devicetree.bb`` recipe, to generate a devicetree with extra modules nodes required by Xen to start Dom0.
+Currently this layer extends the ``n1sdp`` machine definition from the ``meta-arm-bsp`` layer for EWAOL virtualization images.
+The ``meta-ewaol-bsp`` layer contains an additional grub configuration file with Xen boot entry and a custom kickstart ``ewaol-virtualization-n1sdp-efidisk.wks.in`` file.
+There is also a ``xen-devicetree.bb`` recipe, to generate a devicetree with extra modules nodes required by Xen to start the Control VM (Dom0).
 In addition, the Xen devicetree together with a Xen efi binary are included into the final wic image in the ``boot`` partition.

 meta-ewaol-config
 ^^^^^^^^^^^^^^^^^